 5.1 Learn a consistent method for answering metric questions

 In this article, we’ve outlined a step-by-step method you can use to solve metric questions.
 We’d encourage you to first memorize the basic steps, and then try solving a couple of the sample questions on paper.

 This will help you to understand the structure of a good answer.
-Also feel free to write-out your answers in the comments below, and we’d be happy to give you feedback.
 This is a good first step, BUT just knowing the method is not enough, you also need to be able to apply the steps in interview conditions.